History Files

 Chandragupta's origins and early beginnings

-Then there is this version which states that Chandragupta was the son of the last king of the Sisunaka dynasty, Mahanandin, and Mura, and whose second wife Sunanda was the mother of the Nanda brothers.
-Apparently, with the help of a barber named Mahapadmananda, this second wife, Sunanda, murdered her husband and Chandragupta's brothers and installed Mahapadmananda as the king.
+Apparently, with the help of a barber named Mahapadmananda, this second wife, Sunanda, murdered her husband and Chandragupta's brothers, and then installed Mahapadmananda as king.
 Mura escaped with her young son, who grew up and swore revenge.

 However, the most popular version is that Chandragupta belonged to a 'kshatriya' (warrior) clan called 'Moriya' which originally ruled 'Pipallivana' (Uttar Pradesh), a forest kingdom.
-After her husband's death, Chandragupta's mother shifted to Patliputra where she gave birth to her son.
+After her husband's death, Chandragupta's mother relocated to Patliputra where she gave birth to her son.

 Whatever the truth, until unbiased and conclusive proof is unearthed, the authenticity of these texts will remain uncertain.